MileHacker Logo

 • Transportation: For groups, booking a large passenger vehicle (van) or a specific wine tour bus/van is highly advisable.
 This guarantees everyone travels together safely and comfortably, especially for wine tasting sessionss.

-• Reservations: Make all winery and restaurant reservations well in advance, specifying your group size.
-Many wineries necessitate appointments for groups, and some maintain different policies regarding larger parties.
+• Reservations: Make all winery and restaurant reservations well in advance, specifying your party size.
+Plenty of wine estates necessitate appointments for groups, and some maintain different policies regarding larger parties.

 • Designated Planner: Assign one person to manage bookings, communications, and the group's itinerary to maintain organization.

-• Communication: Clearly convey the itinerary and expectations to all group members before and during the trip.
+• Communication: Clearly convey the itinerary and expectations to all group members before and during the journey.

 Family-friendly adaptations and kid-specific tips